.jpg)

 Why are we needed?

-Around a quarter of all children left primary school last year unable to read well.
+One quarter of all children left primary school last year unable to read well.
 These children are at a disadvantage because they are unable to access their secondary education properly, and this has lifelong consequences.

 .jpg)